-This talk was first given as a keynote on 16 July 2016, at the National Justice and Peace Conference, "Justice, Power and Responsibility: How Can Democracy Work for the Common Good?"
-The full text is below the video.
-Click here to download a pdf of the text.
-For links to other talks by Jenny Sinclair, please go to the foot of this page.
+This talk was first given as a keynote on 16 July 2016, at the National Justice and Peace Conference, “Justice, Power and Responsibility: How Can Democracy Work for the Common Good?”
+Link to video at the bottom of this page.

 We’re all feeling the fallout of the Referendum and its repercussions personally.
 It goes close to home, dividing families, colleagues, neighbourhoods.